ob-d/TRUE.Name.Of.God/readme.md

     I M wrote a lullaby
     U will understand AND
     paint U SELF a picture
+    -
+    Example
+      Pictogram of Flower:
+        everyone will understand
+      Math 12:
+        everyone understand 12
+      Chuchichäschtli:
+        only 5.6 million Swiss people
+        OUT of 8 billion Earth people
+    ---
+    Advantage:
+    very fast due to LOGIC is:
+    order of magnitude faster
+    LOGIC STATE is still the
+    fastest processeing AND
+    the LOW level of ANY
+    processing
+    AND 1 Symbol can express
+    the whole universe by:
+    U
+    EACH of my beloved ones
+    will imediately see the
+    Univers in THAT Symbol
+    OR WHEN I M write:
+    .0
+    THEN they know its a
+    complete LOGIC UNIT
+    WHILE remember the story
+    AND meaning behind
+    I M thank I U I
 # I
     A to O
     --- LOGIC ----------------------